miyagi-dev/miyagi/README.md

           "variation": "Teaser 2"
         }
       }
+    },
+    {
+      "name": "With overwritte teaser variation",
+      "data": {
+        "teaser": {
+          "component": "components/teaser/teaser.json",
+          "variation": "Teaser 2",
+          "title": "Overwritten title"
         }
+      }
+    }
   ]
 }
 ```

-The simplest way is to just a have a `data` key in which you have some dummy values for your variables.
+The simplest way is to just a have a `data` key in which you have some values for your variables.

 Additionally you can create variations (using the `variations` key obviously).
 Each entry needs a `name` key and its own `data` key in which you overwrite or add variables for your variation.
 All variables, that are not overwritten, will be inherited by the root `data` key.

+_**NOTE**: The default `data` key is optinal, that means you can also create variations only._

 **Instead of defining data manually, you can also use data from included components:**